-Offered in a convenient evening and weekend format during an eight month period once per year, the Certificate in Technical Communication is offered to those considering an entry level career in technical communications or those writers seeking to hone or diversify their current writing skills.
+Offered in a convenient evening and weekend format during a five month period once per year, the Certificate in Technical Communication is offered to those considering an entry level career in technical communications or those writers seeking to hone or diversify their current writing skills.

 The Benefits of the Duke Program:

 - Established program created by technical communication professionals

 - Exposure to multiple instructors working in different areas of technical communications

 - Knowledge learned is applied to a final project required for program completion